 It is not unusual for people to feel depressed and anxious at some stage in their lives.
 Sometimes this can be related to a particular life event, other times it can seem to come from nowhere.
 These periods can feel never-ending and intense and often result in feeling helpless and alone.

-Psychotherapy can be challenging and at times painful work but can lead to a new self-awareness, resulting in making positive changes in your life.
+Psychotherapy offers a supportive space.
+It can be challenging and at times painful work which leads to a new self-awareness, resulting in making positive changes in your life.